This is a high demand program and its spaces are limited, so our recommendation is to book your trip as early as possible.

 - 3rd night in Paine Grande campsite.

 *The campsites confirmed for every night of your program will depend on the availability they have during the date of your trip.
-Because of this and/or the catamaran availability, the program could be confirmed with an inverted itinerary (1st night in Paine Grande, 2nd night in Cuernos and 3th night in Central.)
+Because of this and/or the catamaran availability, the program could be confirmed with an inverted itinerary (1st night in Paine Grande, 2nd night in Cuernos and 3rd night in Central).

 - Meals (optional).

-- Connection transport between Laguna Armaga and Las Torres Area (CLP$ 3,000 per person*).
+- Connection transport between Laguna Amarga and Las Torres Area (CLP$ 4.000 per person for residents in Chile and US$ 6 per person for non-residents in Chile*).

-- Entrance fee to the Torres del Paine National Park (CLP$ 10,300 for Chileans and US$ 47 for international visitors*).
+- Entrance fee to the Torres del Paine National Park (CLP$ 10.500 for residents in Chile and US$ 49 for non-residents in Chile*).

 - Health insurance.